-Mary Beth Hassett graduated from the Masters Degree program at Five Branches Institute in 1997.
-She has a Masters in Traditional Chinese Medicine and is nationally certified as a Diplomate of Oriental Medicine which includes Acupuncture and Chinese Herbal Medicine.
-Mary Beth also holds a BA in Art History and Spanish from Boston College.
+Mary Beth Hassett, L.Ac., Dipl.O.M. graduated with a Masters Degree in Traditional Chinese Medicine from Five Branches University in Santa Cruz, CA in 1997.
+She is also nationally certified as a Diplomate of Oriental Medicine which includes Acupuncture and Chinese Herbal Medicine.
+Mary Beth also holds a B.A. in Art History and Spanish from Boston College, se habla espanol!

-In 2006 Mary Beth studied with Sharon Wiezenbaum in Amherst, MA where she completed her two-year Advanced Herbal Studies program as well as a Mandala Acupuncture Program which she now incorporates as part of her treatments.
-Most recently she is earning a certification in German Auricular Medicine, ear acupuncture, through the Vital Principal Institute.
+In 2006, Mary Beth studied with Sharon Weizenbaum, L.Ac., in Amherst, MA where she completed her two-year Advanced Herbal Studies in Chinese Herbal Medicine as well as her Mandala Acupuncture Program.
+Advanced auricular studies were completed through VPI.